rhyslwells/Data-Archive/content/standardised/metric.md

 ---
+aliases: [KPI, Measure]
+category:
+date modified: 27-07-2025
+tags: [business]
 title: What is a Metric?
-tags:
-  - business
-aliases:
-  - Measure
-  - KPI
-category:
 ---
 ### Metrics in Machine Learning